FAQs

 Campus Life

-Every fall 2022 transfer student will be assigned to an upper-division residence hall.
 Vanderbilt's upper-division residence halls include traditional residence halls, living-learning communities, and residential colleges.
-Transfer student housing assignments and move-in information will be sent via email on or before August 10.
-To learn more, visit the Transfer Student Housing page on the Office of Housing and Residential Experience website.
+Transfer student housing assignments and move-in information will be sent via email on or around August 11.
+To learn more, visit the Transfer Student Housing page on the Housing and Residential Experience website.

 Visit the Building Connections page to learn more about transfer-specific involvement opportunities.
 To get involved in the larger Vanderbilt community, contact the Office of Student Organizations or visit Anchor Link.
 Involvement is also something that your Transfer Student Leaders can help you consider, often providing you with tips on who to contact to get involved and how to find your community.

 Vanderbilt offers a strong network of student support resources, ranging from academic services to mental health counseling and experiential learning assistance.
 You will be assigned a Transfer Student Leader and an International Orientation Leader (optional for new international students).
 These upper-division peer mentors can assist you throughout your first semester on campus.
-You should also familiarize yourself with the information in Your New VU.
+You should also familiarize yourself with the information on the Vanderbilt Welcome Website.
 If you need assistance identifying the appropriate resources, you should call the New Student Hotline at (615) 322-4948 or complete the Transfer Student contact form.

 In addition to Transfer Student Orientation, international transfer students are invited to participate in an optional International Student Orientation, which is designed to support the specific needs of international students.
 Visit the International Student Orientation page on the Residential Colleges website to learn more about the program.
 Please email commons@vanderbilt.edu if you would like to participate, and you will be assigned to an international orientation group.
-You must indicate your desire to participate by July 15, 2022.
+You must indicate your desire to participate by July 15, 2024.
+If you view this after the deadline, but before move-in, please contact us anyway to see if an accommodation can be made.

 Additionally, international students are encouraged to contact International Student and Scholar Services to ensure compliance with immigration and visa requirements prior to arrival on campus.